buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Basics/lecture_04.md

 * One minus the resulting probability is called the $p$-value.
 We will denote it $p_{\rm crit}$.
 There is nothing
   God-given about it.
-It is a standard (like "beyond a resaonable doubt") that has been established in a research community for determining that something is (likely) going on.
+It is a standard (like "beyond a reasonable doubt") that has been established in a research community for determining that something is (likely) going on.